ChatGPT & AI in

 What is BATNA?

-Mark, a procurement manager of a large supermarket is negotiating with a supplier of canned food.
+Mark, a procurement manager of a large supermarket, is negotiating with a supplier of canned food.
 The supplier offers to deliver 100,000 pieces for a price of $1.50 within two weeks.
 The procurement manager knows that a different supplier offers the same product for $1.40, therefore Mark knows this offer is worse than his BATNA and he shouldn’t agree.

 Of course, there are other variables that Mark will consider.
 Is the BATNA able to deliver the same volume?
 How long will it take the BATNA to deliver?
+In the end, deals aren’t just closed soley because of price but on many other variables.
+Having a strong BATNA will help you to unlock your full power and use it to your advantage.

-How to determine your BATNA
+How to Determine Your BATNA

 Finding alternatives to your current negotiation can be difficult.
 Sometimes it will take time to identify the alternatives and even more time to make them attractive.
 You have to establish a concrete value for your alternatives.
 For example, what is the value of a supplier who is able to deliver within 2 weeks, compared to a supplier who delivers in 2 months, but at a lower price?